tizian/Spinning-Top-Simulation/README.md

 Spinning-Top-Simulation
 =======================
-Course project for 'Physically-Based Simulation in Computer Graphics'.
+Course project for 'Physically-Based Simulation in Computer Graphics' at ETH Zürich.

 Used Libraries
 --------------